100 Deadliest Days: 7 Things New Drivers Need to Know

 The 100 Deadliest Days are here, and teen crashes are about to spike.

 Every year, the roads get more dangerous from Memorial Day to Labor Day.
-As temperatures rise, so do deaths: 30% of all teen driver deaths happen during these 100 days.
-On average, that's seven teen deaths per day.
+As temperatures rise, so do deaths: in 2022 alone, 790 people were killed in teen driver-related summertime crashes.

 A lot of accidents happen because young drivers are inexperienced.
 They're more likely to engage in risky behaviors (often without understanding the dangers) than adult drivers.
 Many fiddle with their phones, get distracted by their friends, and drive impaired after summer parties.

-If you're taking driver's ed, practicing driving, or taking the road test, you need to be very careful behind the wheel now.
+If you're taking driver's ed, practicing driving, or taking the road test during the summer months, you need to be extra careful behind the wheel.

 7 Things You Must Know to Prepare for the 100 Deadliest Days